-The technical proposal must include a description (biographical sketch acceptable) of at least two, but not more than five, personnel who would directly work on the methodology and review reports.
 Resumes or CVs must be submitted as attachments for individuals submitted in this section and do not count within the page limitations of this section.

-This section will be marked on the extent to which the Offeror's or its personnel have experience in the design and implementation of relevant regulatory reviews.
+This section will be marked on the extent to which the Offeror's or its personnel have experience in conducting the activities.